drorsoft/safe-link/.github/copilot-custom-instructions.md

 - Never expose sensitive data or secrets.
 - Validate and sanitize all user input.
 - Follow best practices for accessibility (a11y).
+- Do not use `document.getElementById`.
+Use `ref` and `useRef` instead in React components.

 ---
-These rules guide AI agents and contributors for consistent, high-quality contributions to the safe-link project.
+These rules guide AI agents and contributors for consistent, high-quality contributions to the safe-link project